 Here at Hodge Jones & Allen, we are committed to helping those affected by Mesothelioma from Asbestos exposure.
 Our specialist team of Solicitors are on hand to offer legal advice and help you seek the compensation you deserve if you have been exposed to Asbestos in your line of work.

 But there are others like us who are dedicated to raising awareness around Asbestos and Mesothelioma.
 Below are some of the key campaigns you can get involved with in the UK to help raise awareness of Asbestos and support those who have been affected by exposure to it.

 “Hodge Jones & Allen is a well known and popular claimant law firm, with a reputation for taking on complex cases that require excellent legal knowledge and courage.” – Legal 500, 2023

-Our Asbestos Team has been ranked in the Chambers & Partners 2023 legal directory.
-They were described as “a good team of specialists, all of whom are very experienced”, “helpful and reassuring.”
+Our Asbestos Team has been ranked in the Chambers & Partners 2024 legal directory.
+They were described as “diligent, persistent and professional throughout.
+Their communication is exceptional.”

 Contact our specialist team of Mesothelioma Solicitors today on0808 271 9413

 if you have been affected by Mesothelioma as a result of Asbestos exposure.
 Our specialist team offer a free initial telephone consultation about the process and your options.
 Free 24 hours a day.